The Numbers

 Regional logistics.
 Saying "redistribute" is easy.
 Actually moving food, medicine, and materials to landlocked regions, conflict zones, and remote areas at the scale required is an infrastructure challenge that deserves honest treatment.

 Healthcare infrastructure timeline.
-Dr. Bot extends reach dramatically, but physical hospitals, surgical facilities, and specialized equipment have long construction timelines.
-The honest gap between “universal basic healthcare” and “the healthcare rich nations currently enjoy” deserves candid treatment.
+AI diagnostics extend reach dramatically, but physical hospitals, surgical facilities, and specialized equipment have long construction timelines.
+The honest gap between "universal basic healthcare" and "the healthcare rich nations currently enjoy" deserves candid treatment.

 These gaps do not undermine the central finding.
 They sharpen it.
 The story is not "everything is easy."
 The story is: the resources exist, the capacity exists, the technology exists.
 The only thing that has ever been missing is the decision to use them for everyone.